 1 – Lead with Emotional Intelligence

 In today’s workplace, emotional intelligence (EQ) is critical in managing cohesive, high-performing teams.
 It is one of the most essential skills for a leader in an evolving workplace.
 Studies show that organizations with emotionally intelligent managers have higher profit growth and the majority of employers value EQ over IQ.

-Emotional intelligence is the highly valued skill that can enable you to better regulate stress, connect with your team, and provide assistance and support in times of need.
+Emotional intelligence is a highly valued skill that can enable you to better regulate stress, connect with your team, and provide assistance and support in times of need.
 Self-awareness, self-management, social awareness, and relationship management are the pillars of emotional intelligence.

-“Your EQ is the foundation for a host of critical skills,” explains Themum Crawford, TTA trainer and development consultant on the topic of EQ.
+“Your EQ is the foundation for a host of critical skills,” explains Themum Crawford, TTA trainer, and development consultant on the topic of EQ.
 “It impacts everything you do and say each day.”